Monopoly: Market shares

 As with collusive conduct, market shares are determined with reference to the particular market in which the company and product in question is sold.
 It does not in itself determine whether an undertaking is dominant but work as an indicator of the states of the existing competition within the market.
 The Herfindahl–Hirschman Index (HHI) is sometimes used to assess how competitive an industry is.
 It sums up the squares of the individual market shares of all of the competitors within the market.
 The lower the total, the less concentrated the market and the higher the total, the more concentrated the market.
 In the US, the merger guidelines state that a post-merger HHI below 1000 is viewed as not concentrated while HHIs above that will provoke further review.

-By European Union law, very large market shares raise a presumption that a company is dominant, which may be rebuttable.
+Under European Union law, very large market shares raise a presumption that a company is dominant, which may be rebuttable.
 A market share of 100% may be very rare but it is still possible to be found and in fact it has been identified in some cases, for instance the AAMS v Commission case.
 Undertakings possessing market share that is lower than 100% but over 90% had also been found dominant, for example, Microsoft v Commission case.
 In the AKZO v Commission case, the undertaking is presumed to be dominant if it has a market share of 50%.
 There are also findings of dominance that are below a market share of 50%, for instance, United Brands v Commission, it only possessed a market share of 40% to 45% and still to be found dominant with other factors.
 The lowest yet market share of a company considered "dominant" in the EU was 39.7%.
 If a company has a dominant position, then there is a special responsibility not to allow its conduct to impair competition on the common market; however, these will all falls away if it is not dominant.

 When considering whether an undertaking is dominant, it involves a combination of factors.
 Each of them cannot be taken separately as if they are, they will not be as determinative as they are when they are combined.
 Also, in cases where an undertaking has previously been found dominant, it is still necessary to redefine the market and make a whole new analysis of the conditions of competition based on the available evidence at the appropriate time.

 Other related factors

-According to the Guidance, there are three more issues that must be examined.
+According to guidance on Article 102 enforcement priorities, there are three more issues that must be examined.
 They are actual competitors that relates to the market position of the dominant undertaking and its competitors, potential competitors that concerns the expansion and entry and lastly the countervailing buyer power.